elisekosm/food-planner/README.md

-# SmartMealGen
+# Food Planner

-SmartMealGen is a lightweight web app that uses OpenAI's API to generate healthy, flavorful recipes and a consolidated grocery list based on your preferences.
+Food Planner is a lightweight web app that uses OpenAI's API to generate healthy, flavorful recipes and a consolidated grocery list based on your preferences.
 It supports both secure serverless proxy mode (for production) and local development mode.

 ## Features
 - Enter meal preferences (e.g., low red meat, one-pan, quick to make)